 Don’t be ashamed

-Based on a recent study, sexual health and satisfaction are key components of health and well-being.
+Sexual health and satisfaction are key components of health and well-being.
 Women had been taught by society to hide and protect their sexuality.
 This has caused many women to feel ashamed for having an active sex life.

 There’s no reason to be embarrassed for having sex while traveling.
 It’s perfectly ok to feel adventurous and experiment with sexual activity abroad.
 What is more, this can provide an added understanding of a culture that goes beyond the sights and sounds.